Trouble (Lindsey Buckingham song): Critical reception

 attractive, wistful little song that, done straight, would not have been out of place on Rumours".
 He felt that Buckingham's vocal delivery sounded "absurdly breathy" that resulted in a "strangely paranoid" feel to the song.
+In his review for Creem magazine, Gene Sculatt described the song as "a precious distillate of the cool artesian water that ran through Sunflower itself, saved and salved to yet another impenetrable song-subject."
 Andy Claps of AllMusic praised "Trouble" for its "overwhelmingly strong" melody and "soothing atmosphere that slides around the listener like a security blanket."

 Music video

 The music video for "Trouble" was directed by Jerry Watson and features a multi-instrumental "big band" consisting of six guitarists and six drummers, including Mick Fleetwood.
 Walter Egan also appears in the music video as the second guitarist from the front.
 The video also features ex-Fleetwood Mac guitarists Bob Welch, who appears in the music video as the third guitarist from the front, and Bob Weston, as well as Dwight Twilley, who appears in the music video as the second guitarist from the back, and Andy Ward (the drummer from Camel).